-Whether you desire to teach in a public or private school, in the United States or overseas, the elementary education major at Bob Jones University will prepare you to be an effective, innovative and Christ-centered educator.
+Whether you desire to teach in a public or private school, in the United States or overseas, the elementary education program at Bob Jones University will prepare you to be an effective, innovative and Christ-centered educator.

-The program is accredited by the South Carolina Department of Education, leading to initial South Carolina state licensure (licensed to teach grades 2-6 in a public school setting).
+The program is approved by the South Carolina Department of Education, leading to initial South Carolina state licensure (licensed to teach grades 2-6 in a public school setting).
 Graduates from BJU’s elementary education program have been accepted into leading graduate schools and are teaching in the United States and overseas.

 From Theories of Teaching and Learning to Technology in the Classroom, from Teaching Mathematics to Children’s Literature, the classes you take will give you a solid foundation in multiple content areas and diverse instructional methods.
 You’ll study science, math, language arts, social studies, health and physical education, preparing you to teach the full range of elementary subjects.

 You’ll also receive training in the most up-to-date educational technology such as Promethean boards and iPads, providing even more exciting tools to help your students learn.
 Most important, you’ll gain plenty of hands-on experience teaching both small groups and larger classes.

 You’ll also benefit from the BJU Core, a unique combination of Bible and liberal arts courses taken by every BJU student.
 Bible courses, as well as daily chapel services and godly professors, will nurture your growth in Christlikeness.
 Liberal arts courses will broaden your horizons and equip you with skills essential both for teaching and for all of life—skills such as critical thinking and problem-solving, effective communication, ethical decision making, adaptability and much more.

 Because the elementary education program is comprehensive, there are no electives included.
 However, you can take online courses during the summer to free up your class schedule during the semester.